 Mini Transaction

 This feature enables applications to group one or more key value operations as a transaction and is intended for specific use by Mongo.
-Proper operation is defined for a single transaction at a time.
+Proper operation is defined for a single transaction at a time (ie: no nested transactions).
 Transaction is conducted by specific app thread.
 Concurrent operations by other threads are permitted.
 Durability of the transaction will be that of the most stringent container.

 The mini transaction support does not implement full transaction support, e.g. rollback of transaction will not be implemented.
 It is assumed that transactions are short in time and size.
 Every thread can only have one active transaction at a time.